grafana/explore-logs/README.md

 ## Community Resources, Feedback, and Support

 - Found a bug?
 Want a new feature?
 Feel free to open an [issue](https://github.com/grafana/loki-explore/issues/new).
 - Have a question?
-You can also open an issue, but for questions, it would be better to use the [Grafana Community](https://community.grafana.com/) portal.
+You can also open an issue, but for questions, it is recommended to use the [Grafana Community](https://community.grafana.com/) portal.
 - Have feedback?
 Please contact us through the [Grafana Logs Feedback](https://docs.google.com/forms/d/e/1FAIpQLSdcnzb0QYBqzp3RkrXIxqYKzDdw8gf0feZkOu4eZSIPyTUY1w/viewform) form.